-- 3.12 The decision of the senior examiner (or nominated deputy), on behalf of the examination board, will be communicated to the candidate within 10 working days of it being made. - 3.13 If the candidate is not satisfied with the outcome of any appeal, they must contact the RCP Assessment Unit within 10 working days of being notified of it to request that their case be reconsidered by the RCP Assessment Unit Clinical Lead for Assessment.
+- 3.14 If the candidate is not satisfied with the outcome of any appeal, they must contact the RCP Assessment Unit within 10 working days of being notified of it to request that their case be reconsidered by the RCP Assessment Unit Clinical Lead for Assessment.
 Candidates whose appeals have been upheld cannot ask for the decision to be reviewed if they are not satisfied with the remedy offered by the senior examiner.
 Candidates whose appeal has not been upheld cannot ask for the appeal to be reviewed simply because they do not agree with the decision.
-In correspondence with the RCP Assessment Unit, they must either:

-- > demonstrate that the process outlined in the appeals regulations has not been followed, or - > provide additional evidence that was not available to the senior examiner when they initially reviewed the appeal and include details as to why it was not available during the initial appeal. - 3.14 This will be reviewed in the first instance by the RCP Assessment Unit's Head of Development & Standards (or their nominee), who will decide whether the above grounds have been met and the appeal should be referred to the RCP Assessment Unit Clinical Lead for Assessment. - 3.15 The RCP Assessment Unit Clinical Lead for Assessment will consider any requests for the outcome of appeals to be reviewed if either of the grounds outlined in section 3.13 have been met.
+In correspondence with the RCP Assessment Unit, they must either: - > demonstrate that the process outlined in the appeals regulations has not been followed, or - > provide additional evidence that was not available to the senior examiner when they initially reviewed the appeal and include details as to why it was not available during the initial appeal. - 3.15 This will be reviewed in the first instance by the RCP Assessment Unit Head of Development & Standards (or their nominee), who will decide whether the above grounds have been met, and the appeal should be referred to the RCP Assessment Unit Clinical Lead for Assessment. - 3.16 The RCP Assessment Unit Clinical Lead for Assessment will consider any requests for the outcome of appeals to be reviewed if either of the grounds outlined in paragraph 3.11 have been met.
 This will determine whether the decision of the examination board was reasonable, whether any reasonable avenue of investigation was overlooked, or whether sufficient evidence exists to offer an alternative remedy.
 If any such circumstances apply the RCP Assessment Unit Clinical Lead for Assessment will either recommend an alternative remedy or request that the appeal be considered by an appeal hearing panel.